eannnnnn/wacav.github.io/about/index.md

 ---
 layout: post
-title : "About Me"
+title : About
-categories : notice
+categories : About
+url : /about/
 ---

 ## Profile